Camp Lejeune lawsuit

-Military service members and their families, and civilian contractors working at U.S. Marine Corps Base Camp Lejeune, North Carolina between August 1, 1953 and December 31, 1987 were exposed to harmful contaminants in the water supply.
-More than a million military personnel, support staff, contractors, and families were exposed to dangerous chemicals at 240 to 3,400 times higher than allowable safety standards.
-The chemicals, including industrial solvents, benzene, volatile organic compounds, and others, are linked to cancer, amyotrophic lateral sclerosis (ALS), neurobehavioral effects, miscarriage, infertility, and other serious health conditions.
+More than one million people working at U.S. Marine Corps Base Camp Lejeune, North Carolina between 1953 and 1987 were exposed to harmful contaminants in the water supply.
+The chemicals, including industrial solvents, benzene, volatile organic compounds, and others, are linked to cancer, kidney disease, Parkinson’s disease, and more.

-If you were stationed or worked at Camp Lejeune, North Carolina for 30 or more days between 1953 and 1987 and developed health problems, you may be eligible to pursue compensation by joining the Camp Lejeune water contamination lawsuit.
-The Camp Lejeune Justice Act, which was recently signed into law, will allow anyone sickened by exposure to the contaminated water to file a lawsuit and seek to recover damages.
+If you were stationed or worked at Camp Lejeune, North Carolina for 30 or more days between 1953 and 1987 and developed health problems, you may be eligible to pursue compensation by joining the Camp Lejeune lawsuit.
+The Camp Lejeune Justice Act allows anyone sickened by exposure to contaminated water to file a lawsuit and seek to recover damages.
 The bill also streamlines disability claims and additional benefits for former military via the Veterans Administration.

 Join the Camp Lejeune Water Contamination Lawsuit.
 Contact Our Legal Team Today.
 Call (855) 948-5098 or Fill Out This Form.